GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 Uninformative: no causative pathogenic variant detected in any HTAD gene tested

-True negative: the familial pathogenic variant is not detected
+True negative: the familial pathogenic/ likely pathogenic variant is not detected

 Variant of unknown significance (VUS): variant in HTAD-related gene is detected, but there is insufficient evidence to determine if it is truly associated with disease.
 (It is possible for more than one VUS to be detected.)

-Genetic testing for hereditary thoracic aortic disease (HTAD) can help to:
+Genetic testing for heritable thoracic aortic disease (HTAD) can help to:

 Are there harms or limitations of genetic testing?